xmtp/xmtp-dot-org/docs/dev-concepts/faq.md

 Based on developer and community feedback, we are researching more robust approaches to secure key management.

-To learn more about these keys, see [Key generation and usage in XMTP][key-generation-and-usage].
+To learn more about these keys, see [Key generation and usage in XMTP](key-generation-and-usage).